rhjacobsen/CN_workshops/Workshops/1/README.md

  * Right click a link, and choose start capture, Wireshark should start

 ```

 ### Notes
 1) Note: You man need to run GNS3 as administrator for the environment to have access to the virtual server.
-2) Note: Configurations that you type are not persistently stored.
-When you close the project the typed-in configurations may be lost.
+2) Note: Configurations that you have typed are not persistently stored when you close a project.
 ```

 ## Part 1: IPv4 Configuration and Address Resolution